Geonkick-Synthesizer/geonkick/README.md

 * FM Synthesis is enabled by pressing OSC1->OSC2 for evrey layer separtely.
 When pressing OSC1->OSC2 the output of Oscillator 1 will be redirected to modulate the frequency of Oscillator 2.
 Oscillator 2 must be enabled in order to see the result in the graph.

-* Geonkick is monophonic.

-* Geonkick does not support multichannel.

 * If the option "Tune" is enabled than Geonkick will tune the pitch relative to key A4.
   If the percussion sound is more like a tone, tuning above A4 may contain unwanted high